JordyAaldering/Big-Data/docs/assignment04.md

 ## Water-ground effectiveness

-Lets find out how strong these water-ground dual types are.
+Now I would like to find out how strong these water-ground dual types are.
 The dataset contains a column `against_sometype` for each possible type.
 This is a decimal value which tells how effective a Pokémon is against that specific type.

 To find out how effective other Pokémon are against water-ground types we will create a new column, which combines the values from `against_water` and `against_ground`.
 We can find this new value by simply multiplying these two columns.